-With 91% of all Internet users predicted to browse the web via their mobile devices by 2017, catering to mobile audiences is no longer a question – as shouldn’t be the decision to invest in mobile technology.
-Businesses can respond to their audiences’ mobile needs in two ways: by creating a mobile version of their site or by investing in a responsive web design (RWD).
+With 91% of all Internet users browsing the web via their mobile devices, catering to mobile audiences is no longer a question – as shouldn’t be the decision to invest in mobile technology.
+Businesses can respond to their audiences’ mobile needs in two ways: by creating a mobile version of their site or by investing in responsive web design (RWD).

 Mobile vs. Responsive

 Mobile websites are smaller, lighter copies of their parent websites, specially designed for mobile devices.
 They are hosted on a sub-domain of your main domain (eg. m.yourdomain.com), which tends to impact your organic traffic and affect link equity.
 Since a mobile site is essentially a separate site, all updates and maintenance must be done separately for both your regular site and mobile site.
 Mobile sites exhibit better performance than their responsive counterpart because the server loads the optimized site directly into a device.